Definition of mental disorder

 Unlike physical illness, it is very important for psychiatrist to know the exact duration of illness because it will aid in making the diagnosis.
 For example, to diagnose Schizophrenia, the duration of illness required is 6 months.
 If the symptoms occurred for less than 6 months but more than a month, the diagnosis made will be Schizophreniform disorder, while if it is less than a month, the diagnosis will be ‘Brief psychotic disorder’.
 Why is this important?
 It is very important because even though the symptoms may appear to be the same, the prognosis and the duration patient need to be on treatment will differ.
-Patients with Schizophrenia, for example, are required to be on life-long medication and have a poorer prognosis if compared to those with ‘Brief psychotic disorder’ or ‘Schizophreniform’ disorder.
+Patients with Schizophrenia, for example, may required to be on long term medication and have a poorer prognosis if compared to those with ‘Brief psychotic disorder’ or ‘Schizophreniform’ disorder.

 This is to identify the reason of patient’s distress.
 Subsequently, we may help patients to handle their stress through problem solving skills, stress management or individual/group counselling.